 Yahoo!
 Hack

 In 2013 and 2014, the Yahoo! group suffered several attacks on its databases.
 The attackers stole several billions of data records, including poorly encrypted passwords or completely unencrypted answers to security questions.
 These were offered on illegal marketplaces across the Dark Web.
-Buyers hoped passwords would be used across other platforms or for online banking.
+Buyers on these platforms hoped that the stolen passwords were also being used on other sites or for online banking, allowing them to profit from the data.

-In response to the attacks, Yahoo! asked users to create new passwords and set new answers to security questions for better encryption.
-Yahoo! paid $100 million (around £75 million) in damages to affected users.
+In response to the attacks, Yahoo! required its users to reset their passwords and choose new answers to security questions, which were then more securely encrypted.
+Additionally, Yahoo! had to pay over $100 million (around £80 million) in damages to affected users.

 How to protect yourself from a cyberattack